-- The Borough will benefit from an integrated and affordable sustainable transport system, where public transport is a viable and affordable option. - The Borough will benefit from infrastructure which enables residents and visitors to make more journeys by active transport such as walking and cycling. - The Borough will benefit from a transport system that is resilient to the changing climate. - We will lead by example by transitioning the Council's own fleet to low/ zero emissions alternatives by 2030.
+- The Borough will benefit from an integrated and affordable sustainable transport system, which incentivises residents to choose public transport over personal vehicles, wherever possible. - The Borough will benefit from infrastructure which enables residents and visitors to make more journeys by active transport such as walking and cycling. - The Borough will benefit from a transport system that is resilient to the changing climate. - We will lead by example by transitioning the Council's own fleet to low/ zero emissions alternatives by 2030.